 Curling involves sliding cylindrical stones across a sheet of ice.
 The stones used for international competition come from only two locations: either Ailsa Craig, a rocky isle off the western coast of Scotland, or the Trefor quarry in North Wales.
 But are these rocks unique?
 Could curling stones be made from other locations?

 In the first study of its kind since 1890, these questions were addressed by Laurentian University PhD Mineral Deposits and Precambrian Geology student, Derek Leung.
-An article based on Leung’s undergraduate thesis was recently published in The Canadian Mineralogist, co-authored with supervisor Dr. Andrew McDonald, Professor of Mineralogy and Director of the Microanalytical Centre at Laurentian’s Harquail School of Earth Sciences.
+A paper based on Leung’s undergraduate thesis was recently published in The Canadian Mineralogist, co-authored with supervisor Dr. Andrew McDonald, Professor of Mineralogy and Director of the Microanalytical Centre at Laurentian’s Harquail School of Earth Sciences.
 The study was supported by a scholarship from the Society of Economic Geologists Canada Foundation, with fieldwork supported by the Mykura Fund from the Edinburgh Geological Society.
 Leung is also a recent recipient of a prestigious NSERC PGS-D scholarship.

 The team from Laurentian University used modern analytical techniques to probe the mineralogical makeup of the rocks.
 They found that curling stones belong to a group of granite-like rocks known as granitoids.
 Additionally, the curling stones share some common characteristics, but none of these geological characteristics can be considered unique to curling stones.
 This opens the door to the manufacture of the same from materials in other locations, perhaps even from materials right in our backyard, in Sudbury, Ontario.

 About the study’s findings, Leung said as follows: “I’ve always wondered what curling stones are made of.
 This study lays out the groundwork for future research on curling stones, such as linking rock textures to the curling motion of a stone, which is a controversial topic among scientists and the curling community.”